bytetools/ocr-braille-diagram-tools/README.md

 ## `easier.sh`

-The `easier.sh` script builds onto the `easy.sh`, making more like a menu.
+The `easier.sh` script builds on top of the `easy.sh`, making it more like a menu.
 Ensure the file you want to work with is called `diagram.png`, and that the extra dependencies are fulfilled, and run:

 ```bash